ibm-cloud-docs/cis/security-events.md

   * **Block** : A hard block.
   * **Challenge**: A CAPTCHA page that humans can bypass.
   * **Simulate**: A request that is allowed through normally, but is logged.

+  Sometimes the triggered rule is not identified.
+In this case the UI shows a '-' instead of the rule ID.
 * **IP Address**: Shows the source IP address of the web request.
 * **Location**: Shows the country associated with the source IP of the web request.
 * **Host**: Shows the hostname of the server that has been reached by the web request.